-- Borrowers who are U.S. citizens, permanent resident aliens, non-permanent resident aliens, or Deferred Action for Childhood Arrivals (DACA) are insurable.
-In addition, if income from the DACA individual is used to qualify, they must have a current Employment Authorization Document (EAD) with a minimum 2-year history of U.S. employment and income. - A borrower with an Individual Tax Identification Number (ITIN) who is contributing qualifying income must be a permanent resident alien, non-permanent resident alien or DACA individual.
-If income from the ITIN borrower is used to qualify, they must have a minimum 2-year history of U.S. employment and income. - Individuals with diplomatic immunity are not eligible borrowers.
+- All borrowers must have a valid social security number.
+Loans to borrowers who have been issued an ITIN in lieu of a social security number are ineligible. - Borrowers who are U.S. citizens, permanent resident aliens, non-permanent resident aliens, or Deferred Action for Childhood Arrivals (DACA) are insurable.
+In addition, if income from a non-permanent resident alien or DACA individual is used to qualify - 1) they must have a current Employment Authorization Document(EAD) or VISA; and - 2) they must have a minimum 2-year history of U.S. employment, income, and credit; and - 3) the lender must determine that the individual is legally in the U.S. and there is an expectation that employment and income will continue for a minimum of 3 years. - Individuals with diplomatic immunity are not eligible borrowers.